panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 // etc
 ```

 Every time `views` prop is updated with a new number, `MovieViewsRealtime` re-renders.
-This triggers `Movie` re-render too, regadless of `title` and `releaseDate` being unchanged.
+This triggers `Movie` re-render too, regardless of `title` and `releaseDate` being unchanged.

 That's the right case to use memoization.